Tripartite System of education in England, Wales and Northern Ireland: The 11-plus

-To allocate students between the three tiers, many students sat an exam during their final year at primary school; at the age of 10 or 11 years, depending on when their birthday fell.
+To allocate students between the three types of school, multiple students sat an exam during their final year at primary school; at the age of 10 or 11 years, depending on when their birthday fell.
 In some areas e.g. Wisbech, Isle of Ely the test was two years later (i.e. a Thirteen-Plus to enter Wisbech Grammar School).
 Three tests were given; one tested mathematical ability, one set an essay on a general topic and a third examined general reasoning.

-Originally, these tests were intended to decide which school would be best suited to a child's needs – officially there was no "pass" or "fail" – the result determined which of the three tiers of schools the child went to.
+Originally, these tests were intended to decide which school would be best suited to a child's needs – officially there was no "pass" or "fail" – the result determined which of the three types of school the child went to.
 However, because of the lack of technical schools, the Eleven-Plus came to be seen as a pass-or-fail exam, either earning children a place at their local grammar school or consigning them to a secondary modern.
-As such, "passing" the 11-plus came to be seen as essential for success in later life.
+As such, "passing" the 11-plus came to be seen as essential for success in later life and led to schools being seen to be in tiers.

-The 11-plus has been accused of having a significant cultural bias.
-This was certainly true of early papers.
-"General reasoning" questions could be about classical composers, or the functions performed by domestic servants – subjects which children from working class backgrounds would be less able to answer.
+The early 11-plus papers were culturally and linguistically biased towards the values and knowledge of the middle- and upper-class, resulting in children of working class backgrounds being statistically far more likely to fail the exam.